 After the rock revetment was constructed around the property, most of the useable open space around the hotel.
 The owners constructed a seating area in the form of a timber deck to the west of the existing building, up to the rock revetment.
 An environmental authorisation was issued by the Department of Environmental Affairs and Development Planning in 2010; however, the deck encroaches over the boundary line of the property into Erf 706 which belongs to the municipality.
 As such, the renovations will include the removal of this encroachment into public land.
-It is however the intention to extend a wooden deck up to the boundary of the property.
-Please refer to Figure 2 for the proposed new deck.

 An application was made by Planning Space Town and Regional Planners to relax the southern boundary building line of 4 meters to 0m.
-The intention is to create an enclosed service area to contain service infrastructure such as water tanks, refuse storage, a generator room, and a delivery area which is presently located in the municipal parking area.
+The intention is to create an open service area to contain service infrastructure such as water tanks, refuse storage, a generator room, and a delivery area which is presently located in the municipal parking area.
 This will improve the functionality of the hotel but will also neaten up the parking area and will also free up space for a more functional parking layout.
 Due to the position of the existing building and surrounding revetment, there is no other place to put these facilities.